 There have been many well-publicised incidents across the UK of the downside: ‘dirty camping’, uncontrolled campfires, BBQs left to smoulder, motorhomes accessing remote sites, traffic jams and illegal parking, anti-social behaviour, excessive noise, and littering are unfortunately common.

-In Scotland, it is anticipated that even beyond the lifting of Covid travel restrictions, there will be a permanent, sustained demand on infrastructure, teams, volunteers and resources.
+In Scotland, even beyond the lifting of Covid travel restrictions, there will be a permanent, sustained demand on infrastructure, teams, volunteers and resources.
 The experiences of visitors and residents are all impacted by public services that provide infrastructure for transport and parking, camping, littering and waste management, leisure, health and safety.

-CENSIS would like to thank CivTech for its generous support of this Innovation Generation weekend and allowing us to use one of their challenges.
+CENSIS thanks CivTech for its support of Innovation Generation including allowing the use of one of its challenges.

 About the Internet of Things (IoT)

-At its simplest, the Internet of Things (IoT) is the connection of physical objects that contain sensors and software to the internet.
+At its simplest, IoT is the connection of physical objects that contain sensors and software to the internet.
 These devices can then communicate with each other and share data to make the physical ‘things’ smarter.